cevo-public/Grapevine-SARS-CoV-2-Introduction-Analysis/README.md

 Finally, run:

 ```
-bsub -N -n 8 -R "rusage[mem=2048]" -W 12:00 -B "singularity run --bind /scratch:/scratch --bind /cluster/scratch/nadeaus/grapevine/workdir:/app/workdir grapevine.sif"
+bsub -N -n 8 -R "rusage[mem=4096]" -W 12:00 -o $WORKDIR/${WORKDIR}_%J.log -B "singularity run --bind /cluster/scratch/nadeaus/grapevine/${WORKDIR}:/app/workdir ${CONTAINER_NAME}.sif"
 ```

 ### Pipeline structure
 ```
 main.sh
 ├── generate_alignments/generate_alignments.R
-│   ├─31- alignments/$PREFIX.fasta
+│   ├─01- alignments/$PREFIX.fasta
-│   ├─32- alignments/$PREFIX_metadata.csv
+│   ├─02- alignments/$PREFIX_metadata.csv
-├──35- tmp/iqtree/
+├──03- tmp/iqtree/
-├──38- tmp/lsd/
+├──04- tmp/lsd/
-├── analyze_tree/pick_swiss_clusters.R
+├── analyze_tree/pick_transmission_chains.R
-│   ├─39- tmp/clusters/$PREFIX_chains.txt
+│   ├─05- tmp/chains/$PREFIX_chains.txt
 ├── analyze_tree/analyze_tree/reconstruct_ancestral_locations_weighted_parsimony.R
-|   ├─40- tmp/asr/$PREFIX_tree_data_with_asr.txt
+|   ├─06- tmp/asr/$PREFIX_tree_data_with_asr.txt
 ```

-- (31 - 32) are the alignment and metadata files for tree-building.
+- (01 - 02) are the alignment and metadata files for tree-building.
-- (35) are the result of tree-building based on (31).
+- (03) are the result of tree-building based on (01).
-- (38) are the results of rooting and least-squares dating based on (35) hardcoded outgroup.
+- (04) are the results of rooting and least-squares dating based on (03) with the specified outgroup.
-- (39) are transmission chains picked from the tree under the assumptions specified in $PREFIX.
+- (05) are transmission chains picked from the tree under the assumptions specified in $PREFIX.
-- (40) is the tree data specified by $PREFIX with transmission chains defined as specified in PREFIX with ancestral states reconstructed at internal nodes according to parsimony scores.
+- (06) is the tree data specified by $PREFIX with transmission chains defined as specified in PREFIX with ancestral states reconstructed at internal nodes according to parsimony scores.